 An Authentic Fried Bannock Recipe, from my Ojibwe Grandmother

-I’m sure most of you can relate to this next part.
-When I called my “mama” to tell her I was writing an article on bannock (which is what our tribe calls “scone”), she told me what she always did.
+I called my grandmother to let her know that I was writing an article on bannock (which is what our tribe calls “scone”), and she told me what she always did.
 It’s less about exact measurements and more about how the ingredients felt in her hand.

 Her exact directions to me were: